Please note, this exhibition is currently unavailable for tour. Please check back for more information

 As part of his doctoral research, Willem investigated the historical and conceptual connections between architecture and alchemy, focusing on texts published during the early seventeenth century (the literary baroque).
 He has made books incorporating material drawn from these sources to construct spaces for contemplation and wonder in the largely forgotten tradition of the emblem, a favourite medium of literati, occultists and alchemists alike.
 The Black Mirror: Magic in Art publication will again revisit this tradition through its emphasis on the interplay between the verbal and the visual in its design.

-The exhibition will available for tour from 2019, for enquiries and further information please contact: email@example.com
+The exhibition will available for tour, for enquiries and further information please contact: email@example.com

 23 November 2017 – 1 February 2018